Chapter 3: Creating a Travel Request App

 Your Data Items should look like the figure above.
 Data Items can also be added using the Bulk Add Data Items function, but the explanation for this is omitted here.

 Next, set up the Data editing permissions.
 As explained in Chpt.2 each Data Item can be given a different editing permission for each Human Task.
-For example, data can be written to each Data Item in the Apply Task, but is only displayable in the Confirmation Task.
-Open the workflow diagram tab, please edit them from the Apply and Confirmation Human Task settings windows.
+For example, data can be written to each Data Item in the Apply Task, but is only displayable in the Confirm Task.
+Open the workflow diagram tab, please edit them from the Apply and Confirm Human Task settings windows.

-Set all Data Items to Editable in the Apply Task, and to Only display in the Confirmation Task.
-When you are finished, finish editing using the “Exit editing” option in the top right menu .
+Set all Data Items to (Editable) in the Apply Task, and to (Only display) in the Confirm Task.
+When you are finished, finish editing using the [Apply and Close] button in the bottom right.

 Input Form Layout Settings